estuary/flow/site/docs/guides/howto_join_two_collections_typescript.md

 ```

 This tells flow that the transformation code is defined in a TypeScript file called `full-outer-join.flow.ts` (which doesn’t exist – yet!) and that there are in fact two transformations that it expects, one for each source collection.

+Shuffles let Flow identify the shard that should process a particular source document, in order to co-locate that processing with other documents it may need to know about.

+Both transformations shuffle data on the same key.
+An important detail is that if a derivation has more than one transformation, the shuffle keys of all transformations must align with one another in terms of the extracted key types (string vs integer) as well as the number of components in a composite key.

 Let’s generate the scaffolding for the derivation using `flowctl`.